What is Agile Project Management and how does it empower teams?

 A PwC study found that companies using Agile methodologies complete 28% more projects.
 This article is all about unpacking what Agile Project Management is and why it’s becoming a go-to choice for teams who want to work smarter and more efficiently.

-The Agile Manifesto and Principles
+Section 1: The Agile Manifesto and Principles

+Have you heard about the Agile Manifesto?
+It’s like the rulebook for Agile Project Management.
+But instead of a long list of do’s and don’ts, it’s all about valuing people and their work.
 It puts teamwork, getting stuff done, working closely with customers, and being open to change front and center.
 This is a big shift from the old-school way of managing projects, where sticking to a set plan was often more important than the result.

 Agile flips the script on traditional project management.
 It’s not about following a strict plan or loads of paperwork.
 Instead, Agile is about being flexible and ensuring the customer is happy.
 This approach is super important today, where things change at lightning speed.

-Core Elements of Agile Project Management
+Section 2: Core Elements of Agile Project Management

 At the heart of Agile are its core elements: the development team, product backlog, and sprint reviews.
 These components collaboratively fuel a project’s momentum.